Classic Eggs Benedict

 ingredients for eggs Benedict

-• Butter: Adds richness and moisture to the toasted English muffins, used to fry and add flavor to the Canadian bacon, and is emulsified with the egg yolks to create a velvety and decadent hollandaise sauce.
+• Butter: Adds richness to the toasted English muffins, helps brown and flavor the Canadian bacon, and is blended with the egg yolks to create a velvety hollandaise sauce.

-• Distilled White Vinegar: Helps the egg whites coagulate quickly and evenly during poaching, resulting in impeccably shaped poached eggs.
+• Distilled White Vinegar: Helps the egg whites coagulate quickly and evenly during poaching, resulting in neatly shaped poached eggs.

 • Canadian Bacon: Adds a savory, salty flavor that complements the richness of the poached eggs and hollandaise sauce.
-Regular bacon can be substituted.
+Regular bacon or prosciutto can be substituted.

 • Lemon Juice: Adds brightness and tanginess to the sauce, cutting through the richness of the eggs and butter.

-• Cayenne Pepper: Adds a very subtle kick of heat to the sauce.
+• Cayenne Pepper: Adds a subtle kick of heat to the sauce.

 • Jump to the printable recipe for precise measurements